 Martin Harmer has worked in the Rivers Trust movement for 17 years, now catchment advisor for the Tamar.
 He has a wide experience of farming, forestry and fisheries, capable of engaging and advising on all aspects of catchment management.
 Martin recognises stakeholder cooperation and economics are vital drivers for success to improve water quality and biodiversity.

 Finance & Facilities Administrator

-Victoria supports the Finance and Project accountant with day to day administration, processes purchase requests and is responsible for aspects of Health & Safety and HR.
+Victoria supports the project accounts in collating and maintaining financial information for claims, provides general day-to-day finance admin support, and is responsible for aspects of Health & Safety and HR.

 Evidence & Engagement Officer

 Rosie works on a range of projects which aim to engage people with their local environment.
 This includes working with communities to co-create Sustainable Drainage Systems, developing Westcountry CSI (our citizen science water quality monitoring scheme), working with stakeholders at all levels through the CaBA movement, and using GIS to analyse, present and use environmental data in an accessible way.